 Enriching cosmopolitanism is open, respectful, tolerant, stimulating, interesting, modern, and cool, whereas multicultural degradation is the opposite: harmful, impoverishing, regressive, third-worldizing, backward-looking, sometimes even medievalizing and squalid.

-In the former, the sum of 2+2 is greater than 4.
-In contrast, in the latter, the result is not only less than that figure but can even be negative.
+In the former, 2+2 is more than 4.
+In contrast, in the latter, the result is not only less than 4 but can even be negative.
 Instead of an addition, it turns out to be a subtraction.

 Cosmopolitan environments are composed of broad-minded individuals, receptive to all good things from outside, without imposing barriers based on nationality, race, origin, etc., but only on the basis of harmfulness.
 These environments are often formed by people of very diverse backgrounds, but this is not necessarily the case.
 The key is the attitude towards life, which is usually live-and-let-live and inclusive of anything that is not harmful.
 These circles, where there is curiosity and motivation to build, tend to be fertile ground for the dissemination of new ideas and advancements, for entrepreneurship, initiatives and innovation, progress, and an orientation towards excellence and continuous improvement.